Karn-P/ros-server-typescript-public/README.md

-# ros-server-typescript
+# ros-server-typescript-public

 ## Overview
-This is a repository of ros-typescript-server.
+This is a public repository of ros-typescript-server.

 ## Installation
 _ROS Server_ requires [Node.js](https://nodejs.org/) v16.14+ to run and [express.js](https://expressjs.com/) to run.